mendix/docs/content/en/docs/appstore/creating-content/partner-program.md

 url: /appstore/creating-content/partner-program/
 category: "Creating Content"
 weight: 1
-description: "Describes how to join the Mendix Partner Program to promote your content in the Mendix Marketplace."
+description: "Describes how to join the Mendix Component Partner Program to promote your content in the Mendix Marketplace."
 tags: ["marketplace", "partner", "partner program", "component partner program", "component"]
 ---